typeling1578/typeling1578/README.md

 ### Hi there 👋

-Thanks for come to my profile!
+Thanks for coming to my profile!

 ### Overviews